eliseshaffer/portfolio/src/_posts/2022-09-28-so-long-telepath.md

 layout: post
 title: So Long, Telepath
 date: 2022-09-28
+excerpt: "It feels weird to mourn the loss of a social networking app.
+I left Facebook in 2017 because the constant flood of Trump news was overwhelming.
+I left Instagram a few months later because it had drifted so far from fun photo app I’d loved for many years.
+And recently I deleted TikTok because I found myself, on too many occasions, being lost in scrolling for hours.
+I stopped using Twitter on my phone because it’s so toxic.
+So it’s strange to see Telepath, a relatively new social network, shut down and feel anything but relief."
 ---

 It feels weird to mourn the loss of a social networking app.
 I left Facebook in 2017 because the constant flood of Trump news was overwhelming.
 I left Instagram a few months later because it had drifted so far from fun photo app I’d loved for many years.
 And recently I deleted TikTok because I found myself, on too many occasions, being lost in scrolling for hours.
 I stopped using Twitter on my phone because it’s so toxic.
 So it’s strange to see Telepath, a relatively new social network, shut down and feel anything but relief.